31

 Marinel de Jesus, Founder, Equity Global Treks

-For 15 years she was a civil rights lawyer until she decided to dedicate herself to her passion and took a different extreme: Marinel de Jesus leads a life as a mountain nomad.
-To give more attention to her passion for mountain sports, she founded Peak Explorations, now called Equity Global Treks, with the goal of promoting equality and inclusion of women and indigenous communities in the trekking industry.
-In 2019, Marinel also founded the nonprofit organization The Porter Voice Collective, advocating for human rights.
+For 15 years she was a civil rights lawyer until she decided to devote herself to her passion and go to another extreme: Marinel de Jesus leads a life as a mountain gnomad.
+To give even more attention to her passion for mountain sports, she founded Peak Explorations, now called Equity Global Treks, with the aim of promoting equality and the inclusion of women and indigenous communities in the trekking industry.
+In 2019, Marinel also founded the non-profit organization The Porter Voice Collective and works with it to promote human rights.

 11